Alfresco/acs-deployment/docs/helm/README.md

 ### Previous versions

-To install older versions get the specific values from [this folder](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services).
+To install older versions of Alfresco, download the relevant values file from [this folder](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services).
 Each of files have image tags which override default ones to the specific version.
 Deploying the specific version of ACS can be achieved by executing the
 following: